Updated: 20 hours ago

 Why Pick An Engineered Floor Over A Solid Hardwood Floor?

 There are several reasons why an engineered hardwood floor might be a good option for your home.
 Let's take a look at some of the more common reasons:

-You have a height issue with existing flooring in your home.
+You have a height issue with the existing flooring in your home.
 In remodeling projects, it is important to consider the height of existing floors.
 If you take up a floor, it is important to install a floor that will be at the same height.
-Otherwise, you might have issues with your wall base boards, doors, and transition spots to other room flooring.
+Otherwise, you might have issues with your wall baseboards, doors, and transition spots to another room flooring.
 In these cases, sometimes an engineered floor is a better option, simply because it has the correct product height.

 You like a style and color.
 While many manufacturers will make engineered floor colors and patterns to match their 3/4" solid line, engineered flooring also tends to include patterns that are quite unique.
 Many engineered products come with wide and very long boards, that can't be found in the solid product line.

 You want a hardwood product that is durable.
 Homeowners with busy households want products that will last.
 Similar to solid products, engineered products also come with a factory finish.
 However, with the engineered product construction, engineered flooring tends to be more durable than 3/4" solid products.

 The term "engineered" implies that engineered hardwood flooring is not a real hardwood product, but a fake want-to-be hardwood.
 However, nothing could be further from the truth.
 The name "engineered hardwood" really gives this product a bad reputation.